10 of the Best Beginner IT Certifications for Your Career

 CompTIA A+ certification

-Because security is such an essential aspect of most IT jobs, this certification is a valuable addition to an entry-level resume.
+Because security is essential to most IT jobs, this certification is a valuable addition to an entry-level resume.
 A CompTIA Security+ certification verifies that you have the skills to configure systems, ensuring that devices, networks and applications are secure and in compliance with laws and regulations.
-It can help prepare you for roles, including network, system and security administrators, security specialists, junior IT auditors, security consultants and security engineers.
+It has 90 questions, and candidates have 90 minutes to complete it.
+Certification renewal is necessary every three years with 30 hours of continuing education units.
+It can help prepare you for roles, including:

-Designed to be an entry-level certification for those switching careers or beginning a career in IT, specifically programming, the Microsoft Technology Associate certification covers IT basics, like software development, databases, HTML programming and infrastructure.
-It is considered beneficial for anyone interested in becoming an IT auditor or a systems, network or security administrator.
+Designed as an entry-level certification for those switching careers or beginning a career in IT, specifically programming, the Microsoft Technology Associate certification covers IT basics, like software development, databases, HTML programming and infrastructure.
+It can benefit anyone interested in becoming an IT auditor or a systems, network or security administrator.

-The MTA certification has no prerequisites and it is the foundational certification for many of Microsoft's other credentials.
+The MTA certification is open to anyone.
+It's the foundational certification for many of Microsoft's other credentials.

 The SSCP from the International Information Security Certification Consortium (ISC)² certifies your skills in implementing, monitoring and administering IT infrastructure.
-It demonstrates technical skills and knowledge in security best practices, policies and procedures.
+It demonstrates technical skills and knowledge of best practices, policies and procedures.
 It is designed for: